 Avalanche education in the United States is structured to provide individuals with the knowledge and skills needed to safely explore avalanche-prone terrain.
-The framework for avalanche education in the USA involves key organizations, including the American Avalanche Association (A3), the American Institute for Avalanche Research and Education (AIARE), and AIARE course providers.
+The framework for avalanche education in the USA involves key organizations, including the American Avalanche Association (AAA), the American Institute for Avalanche Research and Education (AIARE), as well as course providers and the instructors that work for them.
 Here’s an overview of how these components work together to offer structured avalanche education:

 The AAA serves as the governing body for avalanche professionals and organizations in the USA.
 Its primary role is to establish industry standards, promote best practices, and ensure the quality and consistency of avalanche education.
-The A3 is instrumental in setting the guidelines that shape avalanche education across the country.
+The AAA is instrumental in setting the guidelines that shape avalanche certification across the country.
+Any certification you get from completing a course is a AAA certification.

 2. American Institute for Avalanche Research and Education (AIARE):

 AIARE is a prominent provider of avalanche education programs in the USA.
-It offers a standardized curriculum and a structured progression of courses that are approved by the A3.
-So when you take an AIARE 1 what you are taking is a A3 approved Rec 1 course.
+It offers a standardized curriculum and a structured progression of courses that are approved by the AAA.
+So when you take an AIARE 1 what you are taking is a AAA approved Rec 1 course.

 3. AIARE Course Providers: